 Explore Crystal Palace Park

-In this day and age you’ll find a whole host of things to see and do.
-In the autumn you’ve got the gorgeous autumnal coloured trees and dog walkers galore, and in the summer there are groups of friend enjoying BBQ’s and a few drinks on the grass and families running around the park looking for the Dinosaurs.
+In this day and age, you’ll find a whole host of things to see and do.
+In the autumn you’ve got the gorgeous autumnal coloured trees and dog walkers galore, and in the summer there are groups of a friend enjoying BBQs and a few drinks on the grass and families running around the park looking for the Dinosaurs.
 As well as that you’ve got The Maze, the Skatepark and two Sphinxes!

 Do a Bit of Antique Shopping